TO SPOUSAL RELIEF

 filing separate return.

-relief from spousal liability.
+address three types of relief from spousal liability.
 They are:

 - Innocent spouse

 2013 Chief Counsel Notice at the end of this page for important insight

 into the IRS litigation of these cases.
 Over the past years, there